duongsters/burger/README.md

     },

-    // 'updateOne' callback function runs by deleting a burger from the 'burgers' table
     delete: function (table, condition, cb) {
         var queryString = "DELETE FROM " + table;
         queryString += " WHERE ";